 A compiler on the other hand is not a framework.
 A compiler only takes care of compiling your code into understandable code the web browser can use.
 This means that with a compiler alone we don’t get forced to use Virtual DOM or predefined functions in order to make things work.
 Some compilers have predefined methods that allow us to obtain certain results but we are not forced to use them.
-Compilers are used for many things such as Typescript, Svelte and WebPack and it allowed us to write more secure code, lower the file size of our production bundles and be more free writing our projects.
+Compilers are used for many things such as Typescript, Svelte, and WebPack and they allowed us to write more secure code, lower the file size of our production bundles and be more free writing our projects.

 What is Svelte?

 Svelte is a modern and different approach to building web applications.
-Frameworks such as React makes use of a virtual DOM and most of what is happening is happening directly in the browser.
+Frameworks such as React make use of a virtual DOM and most of what is happening is happening directly in the browser.
 With Svelte it is different.
 Svelte is a compiler and that means all the action happens directly in the development stage instead of in the browser.
 This means that once the compilation is done, your whole web application would have turned into code that can be used by a browser.

 What makes Svelte different from other frameworks is that it also makes use of the DOM instead of a virtual DOM.
 This means everything that has to be displayed at some point in your web application will be present in the DOM.
-In for example React, elements that aren’t needed wont be rendered.
+In for example React, elements that aren’t needed won't be rendered.

 Svelte is easy to get started with and it is very powerful.
-If you are interested in learning more about Svelte and see which opportunities you have using this compiler, then take a look at their website https://svelte.dev.
+If you are interested in learning more about Svelte and seeing which opportunities you have using this compiler, then take a look at their website https://svelte.dev.

 What is React?

 React is a framework made by Facebook and it makes use of the virtual DOM.
 A virtual DOM only renders what needs to be seen or used on the page.
 React is very popular and often used by developers to create interactive web applications where elements update dynamically.
-To pick an example, then if you put together React with web sockets then you have a powerful chat that works on both mobile, tablets and computers.
+To pick an example, then if you put together React with web sockets then you have a powerful chat that works on both mobile, tablets, and computers.

 React is a bit different from using the normal DOM and therefore the learning curve is a bit steeper compared to using Svelte.
 When learning React you need to learn how you can manipulate the virtual DOM into doing what you want.